xasterKies/dg-sqltrace/README.md

 ### Why?

 I started developing this tool in response to a challenge I encountered while working on a pre-existing Django application.
-Upon joining the project, I discovered numerous bugs in the SQL queries, and its logic was convoluted, which made debugging quite a difficult task.
+Upon joining the project, I discovered the project had numerous bugs in its SQL queries, and its logic was convoluted, which made debugging quite a difficult task.
 I had to map out all the SQL relationships to be able to move on with the application development irrespective of its intertwined logic.
-During that period, I longed for a solution that would systematically trace and examine every executed SQL query within the application for the purpose of debugging.
+During that period, I longed for a solution that would systematically trace and examine every executed SQL query within the application in an orderly manner for the purpose of debugging.
 That's why I embarked on building this tool.

 ### Features